 Sarah joined Watsi on September 19th, 2016.
 Four years ago, Sarah became the 2351st member to automatically support a new Watsi patient every month.
-Since then, 3,598 more people have become monthly donors!
-Sarah's most recent donation traveled 6,600 miles to support Maxwell, a three-year-old from Kenya, to fund surgery for his hypospadias.
+Since then, 4,121 more people have become monthly donors!
+Sarah's most recent donation traveled 6,600 miles to support Zephania, a third grade student from Tanzania, to fund a leg fracture surgery so he can walk again.

 Maxwell is a 3-year-old from Kenya.
 He is an only child, his father owns a small butchery, and his mother is a stay-at-home mom.
 Maxwell was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Maxwell is scheduled to undergo corrective surgery on June 23.
 Our medical partner, African Mission Healthcare Foundation, is requesting $770 to cover the total cost of his procedure and care.
 “It will be a great joy to see Maxwell’s condition fully treated,” shared Maxwell's mother.